AI-academic/AI-academic.github.io/README.md

 # AI-academic.github.io

-This site hosts curated AI related news and development relevant to academic institutions.
+This site hosts curated AI related news and development relevant to academic institutions with focus on Canada.
 Contents are published at **https://ai-academic.github.io/**

 Each briefing consists of one or more stories and is typically published once a week.
 A time-sensitive news can be published sooner.
-Each news story is a separate file; a briefing for a given date is assembled from the stories that carry that date.
+Each news story is a separate file.
+A briefing for a given date is assembled from the stories that carry that date.
 That is what lets the same story appear in its briefing, under each of its topics, under each organization it concerns, and in search — without being written more than once.

 ## Publishing a briefing